sanpei3/buffalo-rateup/README.md

 Target[Buffalo_IP_1]: `/usr/bin/ruby /etc/buffalo-rateup.rb [Buffalo_IP] [InterfaceName]`
 ```

-Password for Ethernet Switch is in ~/.netrc.
+Password for Ethernet Switch is in ~/.netrc for buffalo-rateup.rb and buffalo-rateup-2.rb(buffalo-rateup-5.rb is not needed Password information).

 ```
 machine 192.168.11.1